LSPosed/MagiskOnWSALocal/README.md

        There is no other variant we can choose.
 1. Select the root solution (none means no root)
 1. If you are running the script for the first time, it will take some time to complete.
 After the script completes, two new folders named `output` and `download` will be generated in the `MagiskOnWSALocal` folder.
-Go to the `output` folder, and there will be a compressed file called `WSA-with-magisk-stable-MindTheGapps_2207.40000.8.0_x64_Release-Nightly` NOTE: The file name may be different for you will be dependent on the choices made when executing `./run.sh``
+Go to the `output` folder.
+While running the ./run.sh script in the last step, if you selected `Yes` for `Do you want to compress the output?` then in `output` folder you will see a compressed file called `WSA-with-magisk-stable-MindTheGapps_2207.40000.8.0_x64_Release-Nightly`or else there will be folder with the `WSA-with-magisk-stable-MindTheGapps_2207.40000.8.0_x64_Release-Nightly`.
+If there is a folder open it and skip to step 10.
+NOTE: The name of compressed file or the folder generated in the `output` folder may be different for you.
+It will be dependent on the choices made when executing `./run.sh`
 1. Extract the compressed file and open the folder created after the extraction of the file.
 1. Here look for file `Run.bat` and run it.
     - If you previously have a MagiskOnWSA installation, it will automatically uninstall the previous one while **preserving all user data** and install the new one, so don't worry about your data.